Methane clathrate: Commercial use

 On March 12, 2013, JOGMEC researchers announced that they had successfully extracted natural gas from frozen methane hydrate.
 In order to extract the gas, specialized equipment was used to drill into and depressurize the hydrate deposits, causing the methane to separate from the ice.
 The gas was then collected and piped to surface where it was ignited to prove its presence.
 According to an industry spokesperson, "It [was] the world's first offshore experiment producing gas from methane hydrate".
 Previously, gas had been extracted from onshore deposits, but never from offshore deposits which are much more common.
 The hydrate field from which the gas was extracted is located 50 km from central Japan in the Nankai Trough, 300 m under the sea.
 A spokesperson for JOGMEC remarked "Japan could finally have an energy source to call its own".
 Marine geologist Mikio Satoh remarked "Now we know that extraction is possible.
 The next step is to see how far Japan can get costs down to make the technology economically viable."
 Japan estimates that there are at least 1.1 trillion cubic meters of methane trapped in the Nankai Trough, enough to meet the country's needs for more than ten years.

 Both Japan and China announced in May 2017 a breakthrough for mining methane clathrates, when they extracted methane from hydrates in the South China Sea.
 China described the result as a breakthrough; Praveen Linga from the Department of Chemical and Biomolecular Engineering at the National University of Singapore agreed "Compared with the results we have seen from Japanese research, the Chinese scientists have managed to extract much more gas in their efforts".
 Industry consensus is that commercial-scale production remains years away.

 Environmental concerns

-Experts caution that environmental impacts are still being investigated and that methane—a greenhouse gas with around 86 times as much global warming potential over a 20-year period (GWP100) as carbon dioxide—could potentially escape into the atmosphere if something goes wrong.
-Furthermore, while cleaner than coal, burning natural gas also creates carbon dioxide emissions.
+Experts caution that environmental impacts are still being investigated and that methane—a greenhouse gas with around 81.2 times as much global warming potential over a 20-year period (GWP20) as carbon dioxide—could potentially escape into the atmosphere if something goes wrong.
+As methane has a much shorter atmospheric lifetime than carbon dioxide, its GWP is much less over longer time periods, with a GWP-100 of 27.9 and a GWP-500 of 7.95.